 UMA complies with all laws which define the rights of individuals with disabilities, and makes reasonable efforts to accommodate specific academic needs.
 Students with disabilities who apply to the University are admitted through the same admissions process, and must meet the same admission standards, as other students.
-It is the student’s responsibility to request support through contact with the Department of Effective Learning & Student Success, or their local Coordinator of Student Services.
+It is the student’s responsibility to request support through contact with the Department of Learning Success, or their local Coordinator of Student Services.

 It is important to note that the laws and procedures which govern support for students with disabilities are different in college than in high school.
 Colleges do not offer special education, rather they provide accommodations.
 An accommodation is any change in the learning environment or in the way things are customarily done that enables a person with a disability to have equitable access to the University experience.